 \subsection{General principles}

-Throughout this section, we will adopt the notation that a hamiltonian belongs to a complexity class if the problem of finding its ground state belongs to that complexity class.
-Of course, the DMRG-annealing conjecture will be assumed to hold.
+Throughout this section, we will adopt the notation that a family of Hamiltonians belongs to a complexity class if the problem of finding the ground state of a generic instance in that family belongs to that complexity class.
+Unless otherwise stated, we will assume the DMRG-annealing conjecture to hold.

 A complexity class which is simpler than {\bf P} is {\bf LIN}, i.e.: the class of problems that can be solved in {\em linear} time.
-Let us consider an AQC connecting two hamiltonians $H_0$ and $H_1$, such that $H_0$ is in {\bf LIN} but $H_1$ is not.
-E.g., $H_1$ may be in {\bf P} but with computational time scaling faster than $N$, perhaps only $N\log(N)$.
-Then, the bond dimension must {\em diverge} at some point during the adiabatic route.
-Typically, this will imply that the von Neumann entropy will diverge also.
+Let us consider a {\em fixed} adiabatic route connecting Hamiltonians $H_0$ and $H_1$, such that $H_0$ belongs to a family in {\bf LIN} but $H_1$ belongs to a family of higher complexity.
+E.g., $H_1$ is taken from {\bf P}, but with computational time scaling faster than $N$, perhaps only $N\log(N)$.
+Then the bond dimension must {\em diverge} at some point during the adiabatic route.
+Typically, this implies that the von Neumann entropy will also diverge.
 This divergence is typically the hallmark of a quantum phase transition (QPT).

 The reason can be stated as follows.
-Let us assume that the entanglement entropy stays finite during the whole AQC procedure.
+Let us assume that the entanglement stays bounded during the whole AQC procedure.
 Now, let us use a classical computer to run a QWA simulation of the AQC procedure, in time $T(N)$.
 If the maximal bond dimension saturates with $N$, QWA results asymptotically in a linear algorithm to obtain the ground state of $H_1$, against the assumption.
 Therefore, entanglement must grow without bound with the system size at some moment during the AQC procedure, pointing to a QPT.

-In the same line, if $H_0$ is {\bf P} and $H_1$ is {\bf NP}-complete, and {\bf P}$\neq${\bf NP}, then any AQC connecting the two hamiltonians will find, at some moment, a state with maximal bond dimension growing faster than polynomially in $N$.
+In the same line, if $H_0$ is {\bf P} and $H_1$ is {\bf NP}-complete, and {\bf P}$\neq${\bf NP}, then any AQC connecting the two Hamiltonians will find, at some moment, a state with maximal bond dimension growing faster than polynomially in $N$.
 Typically this implies that the von Neumann entropy will grow faster than logarithmically with $N$.
 This state may correspond to a QPT.
-Again the reason is easy to state: otherwise, the classical simulation will provide a polynomial algorithm to solve a {\bf NP}-complete problem.
+Again the reason is easy to state: otherwise, the classical simulation will provide a polynomial algorithm to solve an {\bf NP}-complete problem.